velvetroom/catban/README.md

 [![Bitrise](https://app.bitrise.io/app/807a375d287b2f0b/status.svg?token=lutdvZqnAiBoLp3vkTwX8w)](https://app.bitrise.io/app/807a375d287b2f0b)

-Catban
-- Do more with less.
+### Do more with less
-- Focus on gettings things done and not in the details.
-- Minimalistic approach.
-- Markdown support
+Kanban board architected for iOS
-- Human management architected exclusively for iOS.
+Human management at its best

+- With a minimalistic interface Catban helps you focusing on getting things done.
+- Add format to your Cards with Markdown.
-- Collaborate and work in projects simultaneously.
+- Collaborate and work in projects simultaneously, sharing projects is easily handled with QR codes.
-- Easy to share projects.
-- Lightweight and fast.

-Manage and organise
+A board for every one of yours projects
-- Projects
+- Your day job
-- Teams
+- A thesis
 - Tasks
 - Events
+- Dinner
-- Shopping lists
+- Shopping list
 - A party
 - Your life

-Steps
+- etc

+Basic steps
 - Create a board for each project
 - You have 3 columns: To do, In progress, Done; Create more if needed.
 - Add cards for each task, the smaller the task the easier it is to track.